jgarety/get-clean-data-project/codebook.md

 fBodyBodyGyroJerkMag-std()

-The 'signal' is the measurement from the original study.
-The values are normalized and bounded within [-1,1]
+The 'mean(signal)' is the average of the signal measurements from the original study for that subject, activity and sensor variable.
+The original values are normalized and bounded within [-1,1]

 ##Attribution
 ####Source study: Human Activity Recognition Using Smartphones Dataset study